Points to Know

 Extended Hours: Pre-market and after-hours periods are available at both firms.
 Robinhood also has overnight trading.

 IRA Lineups: Retirement accounts are available at both broker-dealers.
 J.P.
 Morgan Self-Directed Investing has an IRA termination fee of $75.
-Robinhood has no closeout fee, and in fact, it has an IRA match program.
+Robinhood has no listed IRA closeout fee, and it has an IRA match program for self-directed IRAs.

 IPO Trading: Possible with a self-directed account at Robinhood.